junchuan15/UHM24_ShariahScan/README.md

 To test run the website,
 1. Clone the repository
 2. Install the needed dependency
-3. Run the website: flutter run App.py
+3. Run the website: streamlit run App.py